AsliErdemli/AsliErdemli/README.md

 # Asli Erdemli

-**PhD Student in Affective Neuroscience and Freelance Data Scientist **
+**'PhD Student in Affective Neuroscience and Freelance Data Scientist'**

 I am a Neuroscience PhD Student at the University of Geneva.
 I do fMRI research on epistemic emotions (i.e. curiosity, interest, boredom, confusion) and use data science to analyze neuroimaging, physiological and behavioral data.
 I love making sense of data and transforming a csv file of numbers into clear insights.
 If I was a triangle I would be something like: scientific theory  - stats/coding - confident presentation.
 Occasionally, I use my data skills on non-academic project as a freelance data scientist.